Chart Color Schemes

 Kings Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kings Park has a population where 57.3% were born overseas, with 73.9% speaking languages other than English at home.
-Christianity is the predominant religion in Kings Park, with 50.8%.
-Buddhism is notably higher here compared to Greater Melbourne's average of 12.5%, making up 18.1%.
+Kings Park has a culturally diverse population, with 57.3% born overseas and 73.9% speaking languages other than English at home.
+Christianity is the predominant religion, comprising 50.8%.
+Buddhism is notably higher than the regional average at 18.1%.

 Frequently Asked Questions - Diversity